 Rumination Disorder (RD): RD is identified as a repeated regurgitation and re-chewing of food that has been eatign and swallowed and then brought back up.

-Unspecified Feeding or Eating Disorder (UFED): UFED is identified as a situation in which symptoms of a feeding or eating disorder cause distress that is significant or social, occupational, or other impairment but do not meet the full criteria for a diagnosis.
+Unspecified Feeding or Eating Disorder (UFED): Unspecified feeding or eating disorder (UFED) applies to situations in which a person presents with symptoms of a feeding and eating disorder that cause clinically significant distress or impairment in social, occupational, or other important areas of life, but do not meet the full criteria for any of the disorders.

 Many people do not understand what an individual with an eating disorder experiences or is challenged with.
 Food, the very thing we need to live, provides a daily struggle.
 If you are looking for a safe, supportive environment to explore how you are not alone in this, please call.
 We can collaboratively find the therapeutic journey that is safe and fulfilling for you.